egorsmkv/Scribosermo/README.md

 <br/>

-Download and extract noise data (You have to merge https://github.com/mozilla/DeepSpeech/pull/2622 for that, run in container):
+#### Download and prepare noise data

+You have to merge https://github.com/mozilla/DeepSpeech/pull/2622 for testing with noise, or use my noiseaugmaster branch. \
+Run in container:

 ```bash
 cd data_original/noise/